dorukgezici/django-gamestore/final_report.md

  - Safari on MacOS X and iOS

 #### Code should be commented well
-The views and models of the `gamestore` project are commented, and the templates have IDs to be easily readable.
+The views and models of the `gamestore` app are commented, and the templates have IDs to be easily readable.

 #### Write your own code
 We have written our own code except for some components for extra features which would have been too time-consuming: